shwanpla/ME-405-Term-Project/docs/analysis.rst

    e_\mathrm{line} = c - c_0

-This single scalar error gives the controller a continuous measure of how far the line is from the center of the array, with sign indicating which direction the robot must steer to re center.
+This single scalar error gives the controller a continuous measure of how far the line is from the center of the array, with sign indicating which direction the robot must steer to recenter.

 Velocity PI control and steering injection
 ------------------------------------------